LaunchCodeEducation/intro-to-programming-csharp/src/assignments/scrabble-scorer.rst

    #.
 To access a particular element within a string,
       consider what :ref:`strings are made of <string-chars>` and the various :ref:`string methods <string-method-examples>` you can use to access them.
    #.
-What about the data types.
+What about the data types?
 Will you need to `convert <https://docs.microsoft.com/en-us/dotnet/api/system.convert.tochar?view=net-5.0>`_ or `parse <https://docs.microsoft.com/en-us/dotnet/api/system.char.parse?view=net-5.0>`_ any of them?

       .. admonition:: Examples